Undivided Resources

 Sesame Place accessibility

 As the first theme park in the world to be designated as a Certified Autism Center, Sesame Place makes it their goal to provide every family with memories to last a lifetime.
-They offer specialized services to guests with autism and other support needs.
-Check out their sensory guide, ride accessibility program, and accessibility guide for guests with cognitive disabilities for information about Sesame Place’s specific offerings.
-Whether you’re interested in fun attractions or dining with Elmo, Sesame Place is sure to provide an enjoyable experience for everyone!
-You might also want to check out Washington Crossing Historic Park and Shady Brook Farm while you’re in town.
+With two locations in Pennsylvania and California, they offer specialized services to guests with autism and other support needs.
+Check out their ride accessibility guide for guests with cognitive disabilities for information about Sesame Place’s specific offerings.
+Whether you’re interested in fun attractions, parades, or Dining with Elmo, Sesame Place is sure to provide an enjoyable experience for everyone!

 Smugglers’ Notch